Welcome to Volunteers in Medicine!

 At VIM you can:

-After that, we will ask for a donation each time you come to the clinic.
+There is no cost to come to VIM.
+We will ask you for a donation each time you come to the clinic for a visit.
 These donations help to keep the clinic open for you, your family, and your friends.

 Here are the donations we suggest:

-- Doctor or other medical visit: $10 suggested donation per visit
+• A doctor or other medical visit: $10-$15 suggested donation per visit.

-- Prescription medication: $5 suggested donation when you pick up a medication at the VIM pharmacy
+• Prescription medication: $5-$10 suggested donation when you pick up a medication at the VIM pharmacy.

 If you do not have the money to make a donation, come anyway.
 We want you to get the medical care that you need.
 When you do have money, you can donate then.